-FEF notes that hydrogen and FCEVs are among the most effective means to achieve sustainable transportation in California; this is part of FEF's mission statement and the motivation for starting this company in the first place.
+FEF notes that hydrogen and FCEVs are among the most effective means to achieve sustainable transportation in California.
+As part of FEF's motivation in starting the company and mission statement, FEF aims to improve the economics of driving and reduce its footprint on our planet.
 FEF aims to grow the proportion of FCEVs on the road as quickly as possible so that California, and the world, can capitalize fully on the environmental benefits of electric propulsion.
 FEF understands that, based on years of analysis and research, FCEVs can change the world in a positive way by: